 A True Rarity: Affordable Art Deco Sconce Light

 Sconce lights seem like they belong in a 1920s movie theater--one of those old flicker palaces with a grandiose name like The Egyptian.
-Here is modern, inexpensive sconce (about $68) that would look right at home in such a place.
+Here is a modern, inexpensive sconce (about $68) that would look right at home in such a place.

 Measuring 8 3/4" high, this antique bronze finished fixture has a glass shade with a linen texture.
 The other cost-saving aspect of this light is that it takes just a single 100w bulb, not a pricey LED or halogen one.